Kiwifuit/McManager/README.md

     - Dogshit search api tho :clown_face:
   - [ ] BukkitDev backend library
     - This will be one hell of a webcrawling adventure :)
-- [ ] :hammer_and_wrench: Modpack parser
+- [x]  Modpack parser
-- [ ] Modpack packer?
+  - [ ] :hammer_and_wrench: Modpack packer?
     - Like a program that packs modpacks in a way that the aternos clone can parse
 - [ ] Aternos clone
   - [ ] Basic functionality
     - [ ] Server downloading